awsugblr/awsugblr/src/pages/blog/2018-12-03-awsreinvent2018-the-registration.md

 ---
 templateKey: blog-post
-title: AWSReInvent2018 - The Registration
+title: 'AWS re:Invent 2018 - The Registration'
 date: 2018-12-04T00:08:33.909Z
-description: AWS ReInvent 2018 experience by Bhuvaneswari Subramani
+description: 'AWS re:Invent 2018 experience by Bhuvaneswari Subramani'
 tags:
-  - AWSReInvent2018
+  - awsreinvent2018
 ---
-The magnanimity of the Registration counter and the SWAG counter reassured that #AWSReInvent2018 Team is all set to receive 50,000+ attendees.
+The magnanimity of the Registration counter and the SWAG counter reassured that #awsreinvent2018 Team is all set to receive 50,000+ attendees.

 ![null](/img/registration.png)